marama09/Eyes_Disease/README.md

 ## 4. Tools
  These are the technologies and libraries that we will be using for this project:
 * Technologies: Python, Jupyter Notebook.
-* Libraries: NumPy, Pandas, Matplotlib, Seaborn, plotly, Scikit-learn.
+* Libraries: NumPy, Pandas, Matplotlib, Seaborn, plotly, keras and tensorflow.

 ### Communication
 Please feel free to let me know if you have any questions.